Returning to Auckland

 Welcome back from your exchange.
 We hope you had a great time overseas!

 The transfer credit process is when courses taken on exchange are officially added to your degree here at the University of Auckland.
+This takes approximately three to ten working days.
 We will need the following four items from you:

 - Official transcript from your host university

-This can be sent to 360 International by post or email.
-Transcripts may be sent by the host university or you may have to request it to be sent through.
+Official transcripts must be sent directly to 360 International, and transcripts can be sent to 360 International by post or email.
+Transcripts may be sent directly to 360 International by the host university or you may have to request it to be sent through (check with your host university).
 Once we receive your transcript we will email you.
 If your transcript is being sent to your home address, please do not open the envelope but bring it to 360 International.
 We will take a copy and return the original to you.

 - Transfer Credit Form

 Download and fill out the form below.
-Submit it to 360 International by email or drop it off during office hours.
+Submit it to 360 International by email.

-If you have taken additional courses that you have not yet received approval for, please submit another course approval form and relevant course ontlines to your faculty student centre for assessment.
-If you only took courses you already had approval for, you don't need to do anything else.
+If you have taken additional courses that you have not yet received approval for, please submit another course approval form and relevant course outlines to your faculty advisers for assessment (email contacts can be found on eligibility and timing).
+If you only took courses you already had approval for and sent the approvals through to 360 International, you don't need to do anything else.

 - Exchange report

 We can only transfer credit for courses that you have passed at the host university (grades are not transferred).
 Courses from exchange will be listed as ‘CRDT’ on your transcript, which indicates credit has been awarded.
-Courses taken on exchange will not affect your GPA (it will remain as it was before exchange).
+Courses taken on exchange will not affect your GPA.
+Your GPA will remain as it was before you departed for the exchange.

 On your transcript your exchange semester will always show up as ‘In Progress’ even after your credits have been transferred.
 This does not affect your ability to graduate or enrol into further studies.

-Went on exchange in your last semester?
-Ensure you obtain your transcript and submit the other documents as soon as possible so your credits can be processed.
+Did you complete your final semester of your degree abroad on exchange?
+If you're intending to apply for graduation, ensure you obtain your transcript and submit the other documents as soon as possible so your credits can be processed.
 We can't guarantee we will receive your transcript or process your credits in time for the application for graduation.
-It is your responsibility to sort this out.

 This is usually held in the second week of classes each semester (March or July).
 We’ll email your invitation.
 You’ll be able to mingle with other returned students, share stories and find out more about the long-term benefits of your international experience.

 Remember when you attended a pre-departure session and asked questions to students who had been on exchange?
 Now it’s your chance to answer the questions!
-Pre-departure is held the week after the final week of the semester (June or October).
+Pre-departure is held during the study break before exams (June or October).
 We’ll email you asking you to attend.